Ian lashes South Carolina as Florida's death toll climbs

 “If this tree has fallen a different way, it would be in our house,” Shalosky said.
 “It’s pretty scary, pretty jarring.”

 In North Carolina, heavy rain bands and winds crept into the state Friday afternoon.
-Gov. Roy Cooper warned residents to be vigilant, given that up to 8 inches (20.3 centimeters) of rain could fall in some areas, with high winds.
+Gov. Roy Cooper warned residents to be vigilant, given that up to 8 inches (20.3 centimeters) of rain could fall in some areas

 “Hurricane Ian is at our door.
 Expect drenching rain and sustained heavy winds over most of our state,” Cooper said.
 “Our message today is simple: Be smart and be safe.”